-Rabbi Meir Soloveichik parses four additional freedoms that are referenced by the Passover seder. *4
+Rabbi Meir Soloveichik parses four additional freedoms referenced by the Passover seder. *4

-- The freedom of intergenerational continuity refers to Jewish history, seen through the Torah’s canonized texts, shared in the Haggadah.
+- The freedom of intergenerational continuity refers to Jewish history, seen through the Torah’s canonized texts shared in the Haggadah.
 On this night, it is an obligation for young and old to tell and elaborate on the Jewish people’s story.
-The Hagada states, “The more one elaborates on the story, the more he is to be commended.”
+The Hagada states, “The more one elaborates on the story, the more he is to be praised.”

-- The freedom of time: The enslaved person has no control over his time, man’s most precious nonrenewable resource.
+- The freedom of time: The enslaved person has no control over his time.
+Time is man’s most precious nonrenewable resource.
 This is one of the worst aspects of slavery.
-A free person owns the freedom of choice – free to use his time, hopefully, to his advantage, to advance himself, his family, and his world.
-And the first commandment given to the Jewish people is to establish their calendar.
+A free person owns the freedom of choice: He is free to use his time, hopefully to his advantage, to advance himself, his family, and his world.
+And the first commandment given to the Jewish people is establishing their calendar.
 “This shall be the first of the months for you.”- This commandment is given just before the Israelites leave Egypt and refers to the Hebrew month of Nisan. *2

-- The fourth and most counterintuitive freedom is the freedom of the law – The halacha – the regulations of an ordered society provided by the divine prescriptions and narratives of the Torah enable and give us the potential for humans to live together in peace and harmony.
-And this forms the foundation for all Jewish communities and Jewish continuity.
+- The fourth and most counterintuitive freedom is the freedom of the law: The halacha – the regulations of an ordered society provided by the divine prescriptions and narratives of the Torah: The Torah, with its 613 laws and many reports, provides humanity with the foundation for true freedom and the final redemption when all the world will live together in peace and harmony.

-The Passover holiday marks the first phase of the march to freedom, the freedom from oppressive conditions.
+The Passover holiday marks the first phase of the march to freedom from oppressive conditions.
 Still, it is not yet the freedom of redemption.
-That only comes seven weeks later at Mount Sinai when the nation of Israel receives and accepts the Torah and agrees to exchange the wicked slavemaster, Pharaoh, in order to serve the heavenly loving and compassionate God/Father who has miraculously managed to free us from slavery.
+That only comes seven weeks later at Mount Sinai when the nation of Israel receives and accepts the Torah and agrees to exchange the wicked slavemaster, Pharaoh, to serve the heavenly loving and compassionate God/Father/King who has miraculously managed to free the children of Israel from slavery.

 This is the drama of the seder night.
-On the second night of Passover, Jews begin to count the “omer,” the forty-nine-day countdown to the Jewish holiday of Shavuot, which commemorates receiving the Ten Commandments and the Torah at Mount Sinai.
+And on the second night of Passover, Jews begin to count the “omer,” the forty-nine-day countdown to the Jewish holiday of Shavuot, which commemorates receiving the Ten Commandments and the Torah at Mount Sinai,

-On this seder night, my family and I are grateful for the freedom from oppression we have achieved to date, but we know that freedom is elusive and must be guarded and preserved in every generation and every land.
+On this and every seder night, my family and I are grateful for the freedom from oppression we have achieved to date.
+Still, we know this freedom is elusive and must be guarded and preserved in every generation and every land.

-This year, in particular, we have witnessed the sudden attack on the freedoms of the Ukrainian people.
+This year, in particular, we have witnessed the sudden attack on the freedoms of the Ukrainian people by Russian military forces.

-The lessons of the seder remind us to be vigilant about our freedoms and always defend them with zeal.
+The lessons of the seder remind us to be vigilant about our freedoms and ready to defend them with zeal at every moment.